Optimizing Calibration by Gaining Aware of Prediction Correctness: Approach

 From the intuition of the CA loss in Eq. \eqref{eq:E_f_emp_final}, its optimization requires the post-hoc calibrator to be aware of the correctness of each test sample.
 Empirically, we find the test sample itself offer limited help to distinguish correctness, which leads to undesirable calibration performance.

-Our solution to gaining correctness awareness is motivated by \cite{deng2022strong}.
-They find consistency of model predictions of transformed (\eg, rotated, gray-scaled, \etc) images is highly correlated with model accuracy.
-While the insight from \cite{deng2022strong} is on the dataset level, our assumption is on the individual sample level: model behavior on transformed samples is useful to inform the correctness of model predictions.
+Our approach, inspired by \citep{deng2022strong}, leverages the discovery that consistency in model predictions for transformed images correlates strongly with accuracy.
+While their insight focuses on dataset-level consistency, our assumption extends to individual samples: the model's behavior on transformed samples informs prediction correctness.

-\lei{The pipeline of our calibrator is presented in Fig. \ref{fig:3NT4}}, we aim to calibrate a classification `model' \lei{$f$}.
+\lei{The pipeline of our calibrator is presented in Fig. \ref{fig:3NT4}}, we aim to calibrate a classification model \lei{$f$}.
 To do so, we compute \lei{the logit vector $\vz$, softmax vectors of an original image $\mX$ and its transformed versions $\vv$ and $\vv_i$ ($i \in \idx{M}$, assuming $M$ types of transforms), respectively.} We determine the indices $\mathbf{q}\in\mbr{k}$ of the $k$ largest \lei{softmax scores} of $\vv$, and use these indices $\vq$ to locate and select the corresponding values from $\vv_i$, forming new vector with $k$ dimensions.
 These $k$-dim vectors $\vv_i[\mathbf{q}]$ of the transformed images are \lei{concatenated as $\oplus_{i\in\idx{M}}\vv_i[\mathbf{q}]$, and} used as the calibrator input.

 Calibrator, \lei{$g$ parameterized by $\theta$}, which is trained by the proposed CA loss.
 Here, the calibrator consists of two fully connected layers with a ReLU activation function in between.
 Each hidden layer comprises 5 nodes.
 The calibrator is optimized on the calibration (\aka, validation) set, and the calibration output is temperature \lei{$\tau$} to be used to scale the model logit vector \lei{$\vz$ of original image.
-Below we show these steps in equations. } \lei{where $\sigma(\cdot)$ denotes the softmax function.
-Eq.~\eqref{eq:max} retrieves the maximum softmax prediction score $\hat{c}$.} Based on the CA loss in Eq. \eqref{eq:E_f_emp_final}, the optimization goal now becomes: \lei{ } \lei{where $y_\vx$ and $\hat{y}_\vx$ denote respectively the ground truth and predicted labels.
-Algorithm \ref{algorithm_1} summarises this calibration process.}
+Below we show these steps in equations: } \lei{where $\sigma(\cdot)$ denotes the softmax function.
+Eq.~\eqref{eq:max} retrieves the maximum softmax prediction score $\hat{c}$.} Based on the CA loss in Eq. \eqref{eq:E_f_emp_final}, the optimization goal now becomes: \lei{ } \lei{where $y_\vx$ and $\hat{y}_\vx$ denote respectively the ground truth and predicted labels.}